 2. "Obama Won't Approve Keystone Pipeline Unless It Passes New Test", National Journal, June 26, 2013

-Thank you for promising to veto proposed legislation approving the Keystone XL pipeline.
-Now I’m writing to ask you to reject the pipeline once and for all.
+In light of the new Environmental Protection Agency comments, submitted to the State Department review process, I’m writing to ask you to reject the Keystone XL pipeline once and for all.

-Your veto promise is a huge step in the right direction, but it's not enough.
-We need you to finish the job and issue a clear "no" on this disastrous project now.
+Now more than ever, we need you to finish the job and issue a clear "NO" on this disastrous project now.
 I urge you to reject the Keystone XL pipeline today.

 — Alliance of 31 First Nations